ArkaSaha/MPSP-Centrality/README.md

 # MPSP Centrality

-This repository contains the code used for the experiments described in the paper titled
+This repository contains the code used for the experiments described in the VLDB 2021 paper titled

-_Shortest Paths and Centrality in Uncertain Networks_ by
+_Shortest Paths and Centrality in Uncertain Networks_

+by

 _Arkaprava Saha, Ruben Brokkelkamp, Yllka Velaj, Arijit Khan & Francesco Bonchi_
 <!--
 ## Extended Version of the Paper